wixplosives/stylable-intelligence/spec/completions.md

     .gaga{

     }
-    .root:hover .gaga$1
+    .root:hover .gaga$0
 ```

 #### Tag

-the names of imported components should be offered as completions
+The names of imported components should be offered as completions

 ##### example